Diazblack/todo_wizard/README.md

 Returns a 200

 ### Show
-Send a http request to GET `http://localhost:4000/api/v1/todo_lists/:id` to get todo list and todo items information
+Send an HTTP request to GET `http://localhost:4000/api/v1/todo_lists/:id` to get todo list and todo items information

-**Note 1:** the id should be added to the URL in to make the endpoint work **Note 2:** this endpoind should be use to get all the Todo Items from the list
+**Note 1:** The username should be added to the URL, to make the endpoint work **Note 2:** This endpoint should be used to get all the Todo Items for a Todo List

 Returns a 200 response with the following data